kpalang/mirth-plugin-guide/Readme.md

   [Unknown]:  US
 Is CN=John Doe, OU=IT Department, O=Big Bucks Corp., L=New York, ST=Texas, C=US correct?
   [no]:  yes

+Enter key password for <selfsigned>
+        (RETURN if same as keystore password):
+Re-enter new password:

+Warning:
+The JKS keystore uses a proprietary format.
+It is recommended to migrate to PKCS12 which is an industry standard format using "keytool -importkeystore -srckeystore keystore.jks -destkeystore keystore.jks -deststoretype pkcs12".
 ```

 I've gone ahead and filled this out with some informations already :) </br>